Everything You Need to Know About ICOs

 How Can I Invest in an Initial Coin Offering?

-Although any combination of coin and wallet may be requested for a given ICO, in many cases you specifically need Ethereum (AKA “ether”) and a MyEtherWallet (or a full Ethereum Wallet).
-This is because many ICOs are token-based systems built on the Ethereum blockchain, and thus one is essentially exchanging “ether tokens” for rebranded “ether tokens” with unique mechanics).
+Any combination of coin and wallet may be requested for a given ICO.
+However, in many cases, you specifically need Ethereum (AKA “ether”) and a MyEtherWallet (or a full Ethereum Wallet).
+This is because many ICOs are token-based systems built on the Ethereum blockchain.
+One is essentially exchanging “ether tokens” for rebranded “ether tokens” with unique mechanics.

-Given that this is the case, we will walk you through signing up for an ICO that uses Ethereum and a MyEtherWallet (and… is built on the Ethereum block-chain), that is KIK instant messenger KIN.
+Given that the above is the case, we will walk you through signing up for an ICO that uses Ethereum and a MyEtherWallet (and is built on the Ethereum block-chain), that is KIK instant messenger KIN.

-Warning: There are many ICOs launching in 2017, and not all of them are reputable.
+Warning: There are many ICOs launching, and not all of them are reputable.
 Of the reputable ones, only some will find success.
-If investing in the coins with the highest market caps is risky, and investing in altcoins with low market caps is even risker, than ICOs are even risker than that.
-This isn’t to say one shouldn’t invest, but it is to say that one should do their homework and be prepared for some ICO investments not to pan out.
+If investing in the coins with the highest market caps is risky, and investing in altcoins with low market caps is even riskier then ICOs are even riskier than that.
+If you invest, please do your homework and be prepared for some ICO investments not to pan out.

-General advice on ICOs: With the above warning in mind, a good idea for the cautious investor is to skip the ICO and wait until the token/cryptocurrency is launched and listed on an exchange or two to buy.
-Some coins spike right away (and you will miss out of this).
+General advice on ICOs: Because of the risky nature of launchings, it is a sound idea for the cautious investor is to skip the ICO and wait until the token/cryptocurrency is launched and listed on an exchange or two before buying it.
+Some coins spike right away; you may miss out of this.
 However, most ICO-based coins lose value or remain steady for months before anything significant happens.
 It is rare that an ICO is too good to pass up it (although it does happen).
 If you are skilled, you can buy a token early using EtherDelta, if you are of an intermediate level, you can wait until it comes on an exchange.
 You’ll often miss the very best price offered by the ICO, but you’ll save yourself some headaches and will avoid tying up your funds.
 In other words, ICOs can be a great choice, but there are some real considerations depending on your skill level.

 FACT: Ether itself was an ICO.
 Ethereum’s Ether is probably the best example of a successful ICO.
 However, even that took a while to go from ICO price to big profits.
 In other words, you could have skipped the initial offering and bought in early and still done rather well.